ministryofjustice/hmpps-sentence-plan-ui-old/README.md

 npm run start:dev
 ```

-Open http://localhost:3000 in your browser, and login as `AUTH_USER`.
+Open http://localhost:3000 in your browser, and login with the following credentials:

+* Username: `AUTH_USER`
+* Password: `password123456`

 ### Integrate with dev services